-Julie Schmitt has been a professional dog trainer for over twenty years.
-As the only dog trainer in San Diego who is a licensed Guide Dog Mobility Instructor (GDMI), Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA) and a Victoria Stilwell Positively Dog Trainer (VSPDT), Julie is one of the most experienced trainers in the San Diego region and is uniquely qualified to assist you with all your dog training needs.
+Julie Schmitt has been a professional dog trainer for over twenty-five years.
+As the only dog trainer in San Diego who is a licensed Guide Dog Mobility Instructor (GDMI), Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA) Certified Victoria Stilwell Positively Dog Trainer (VSPDT), and a Certified Fear Free Professional, Julie is one of the most experienced trainers in the San Diego region and is uniquely qualified to assist you with all your dog training needs.
 She is recommended by the El Cajon Animal Shelter, local veterinarians, numerous professional animal trainers and other pet professionals.
 She can often be found working with clients at Fiesta Island, hiking trails at Cowles Mountain, or walking at Lake Murray.
 Julie conducts many training sessions at parks throughout the East County, with specific emphasis on such neighborhoods as Del Cerro, Rolando, San Carlos, Santee, El Cajon, La Mesa, and Lakeside.

 - Licensed Guide Dog Mobility Instructor